Roll20/roll20-character-sheets/DnD_5e/ReadMe.md

 # D&D 5E Character Sheet

-This is a **work in progress sheet** for use on Roll20.net and with the latest (5th) edition of Dungeons & Dragons.
+This is a character sheet for use on Roll20.net with the latest (5th) edition of Dungeons & Dragons.
 This sheet is designed to be compatible with the full release of 5th edition and I will try to keep it as up to date as possible with the system as and when rules become publicly available.
 The sheet is also designed to be usable by all Roll20 users regardless of subscription level.
 An API enhanced version of the sheet is planned for the future.

 ### Changelog